itaych/Ice-T/README.md

 ## Ice-T XE - Telecommunications Software for the Atari 8-bit.
+Ice-T is a terminal emulator, allowing Atari computers with extended memory (128KB and above) to connect to remote dialup and Telnet hosts, such as Unix shells and BBSs.
+A limited version for machines without extended memory is also available.
 ### Features
 * Highly accurate VT-102, VT-52 and ANSI-BBS emulation, including boldface, blink, and limited color support.
 * Takes advantage of extended RAM to provide many features.